nayvcake/collector-universal/README.md

 # collector-universal
-Universal collection for Eris (Library for Discord).
+Collection Universal for Eris (Library for Discord).
 Cool and fast collector with options, ease.